dart-archive/www.dartlang.org/src/site/articles/dart-web-components/index.markdown

 {% iframe 300px 200px twoway.html %}
 {% endcodesample %}

-This is a simple example where Dart web components automatically dispatch events for data-model changes.
+This is a simple example where Web UI automatically dispatches events for data-model changes.
 In particular, whenever you update the value of the text box, the string and its length will be updated in other parts of the UI.

 ### Conditionals {#conditionals}